wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 * Add a summary of all errors above the form  helps the user quickly see what needs to be corrected.

-## What makes a good error message?
+## What makes a helpful error message?

 Messages like “This field is required” or “Invalid value” don’t offer much help.
 Write clear error messages that explain what’s missing or needs changing.